HelioCash/gitbook-docs/welcome-start-here/strategies.md

 2. The higher HELIO is above peg, the **more HELIO is printed for HSHARE stakers in the Boardroom**.
 This makes staking HSHARE more attractive the higher above peg we currently are.
 3. Conversely, HSHARE becomes less attractive as HELIO dips below peg.

 Ultimately, the goal of an advanced user of the protocol should be to help maintain the peg.
-Doing so will result in the greatest rewards for not only yourself as an individual, but for every person participating in the protocol as a whole.
+Doing so will result in the greatest rewards not only yourself as an individual, but for every person participating in the protocol as a whole.

 Strategically rebalancing your portfolio to apply buying pressure to HELIO when below peg, or selling pressure when above peg, can be a very profitable strategy, but is not without risk.
 As such, this type of strategy is for experienced users only.